 This sets out just the key high level information, that anyone not familiar with the process would find helpful.

-People read useful information, so you must ensure that the content being produced has been targeted correctly to its audience – be that a detailed procedure or a more high level process map.
+People only read information they find useful, so you must ensure that the content being produced is targeted correctly to its audience – be that a detailed procedure or a more high level process map.

-This is an updated and refreshed version of an article originally written by Paul Elson-Vining.
+This is an updated and refreshed version of an article originally written in 2017.

 Written by Paul Elson-Vining

-Paul is Libreea's Principal Consultant, prior to this was Principal Consultant for Triaster.
-With over 15 years of experience, he has a Diploma in Professional Consulting from the Chartered Management Institute and is a IRCA certified Lead Auditor for 9001:2015, QMS Internal Auditor, TickIt plus practitioner, TPMA certified training practitioner, GASQ Certified GDPR Practitioner and Microsoft Certified Professional.
+Paul is the Managing Director of Process Envision; in a previous life he was Principal Consultant for Triaster.
+With over 15 years of process experience and over 25 years experience in implementing and training software systems, he has personally been involved in over a 100 Business Process Management (BPM) implementations globally.
+He has a Diploma in Professional Consulting from the Chartered Management Institute and is a IRCA certified Lead Auditor for 9001:2015, QMS Internal Auditor, TickIt plus practitioner, TPMA certified training practitioner, GASQ Certified GDPR Practitioner and Microsoft Certified Professional.